 Knock yourself out, (lord knows I could use the help) but keep in mind the other rules before you decide that what your grammar fix needs is to be slathered in the gravy of bumptious superiority.
 I'll fix it if I can.
 The more obnoxious and condescending you get about it, though, the more I'm going to look at that ban button like Sylvester looks at Tweety.
 And if you are being classist and racist by mocking a legitimate dialect of English or a second language learner or something, Tweety's not long for the world.

 Links in comments:

-If they're not relevant, I'll erase the comment.
+If they're not relevant or clearly self promotional, I'll erase the comment.
 If it keeps happening I'll swing The Ban Hammer™

 The engagement is appreciated, but the generic reply-to-anything comment will eventually get you banned.

 I get macros from all over the intersphereweboverse.
 Pinterest.
 Other pages.
 Friends share things they find with me.
 Old posts.
 Even Tumblr.
 The internet is like that with people posting and reposting.
 Original attribution can be incredibly hard to find after things have been through multiple layers of reposting (even with things like reverse search images, which even if they always worked [they don't] add enough annoyance and time sink to an already thankless labor of love to make it not worth it).
 Plus many artists are happy to see their work proliferated just so long as it has their watermark on it.